 Having a sizeable down payment helps to keep you from becoming upside down (your house is worth less than you owe on it) if housing prices fall.
 Also, if you put down 20% or more you can avoid having to take out private mortgage insurance (PMI) that will make your payment even higher.

 Plus, having a larger down payment helps to prove to yourself and your lender that you are financially responsible enough to take on a house payment.
-I always recommend at least a 20% down payment.
+I always recommend at least a 20% down payment when buying a home.

 Of course, the best way to buy a home is to pay cash, but I know that’s just not feasible for most people.